 Besides the formidable 4-in-1 lenses, Olloclip also at the same time released the Telephoto + CPL combo lenses for iPhone 6 and 6 Plus.

 Just like the 4-in-1 lenses, the Telephoto/CPL combo also sports the ingenious ‘double barrel‘ design that I love.
 This unique design allows you to dual-wield two lenses at same time, one for the front camera and another one for the rear camera.
+If you have a gun or plan to have one I recommend getting a tactical optical magnifier to see things clearly.
 This means that not only can you use Olloclip to shoot with your regular rear camera, but also to take a selfie with your front camera!

 Double-barrel clip on